 Gaviota State Park Hot Springs, California

-What should I wear at Gaviota State Park Hot Springs, California?
+Are dogs allowed at Gaviota State Park Hot Springs?

 Gaviota State Park Hot Springs, California